OceanographyforEveryone/OpenCTD/README.md

 ### 3.0 Bill of Materials

-We try to source as many parts from accesible distibutors.
+We try to source as many parts as possible from accesible distibutors.
 Visit our [Parts Depot](http://oceanographyforeveryone.com/depot.html) for a list of Amazon-sourceable parts.
-Many components can be purchased directly through the supplier, found on AliExpress, or sourced through auction sites for significantly cheaper.
-Quality across suppliers for most parts has been generally consistent.
+Many components can also be purchased directly through the supplier, found on AliExpress, or sourced through auction sites for significantly less.
+Quality across suppliers for most parts has been generally consistent, though we have noticed a defect rate of about 10% with the sealed temperature sensors.

 **Please be aware: Part availability varies from month to month, and some components may become permanently unavailble or listed under a new manufacturer and product name.
 We do our best to keep the bill of material up to date, If you find any discrepancies, please email us**